An email I got from Avinash Kaushik this week got me thinking about multi-channel attribution.

 So, how do you implement attribution without running afoul of arguments that attribution models suck?

 Recognize that each step in the customer journey provides value and accept that you can’t calculate the value of each step in the journey.
 Also, recognize that various paths through the customer journey exist and some are more effective than others.

 Next, you’ll need a custom model representing the customer journey options and assign value to each customer journey path.
 In the image of Google Analytics, you’ll find a link to create a custom model is at the bottom of this drop-down menu.
 BTW, this used to be available in premium analytics, but Google made it available for everyone.
 Cool.

 A great way to build your custom model is by looking at the funnel options in Google to see all the pathways folks take into and through your website.
 If you get really stuck, here are some from the Google Gallery of attribution models from leading analytics gurus.

 Within this data visualization, you can see how visitors move through your website, where they came from, and where they drop off.
 You can highlight any entrance option to see just how visitors from that source moved through your website.
 Notice, this is my website since I never share clients’ analytics.
 I don’t have an e-commerce site, so yours will likely look substantially different, but the idea is the same.

 Crafting your custom model is fairly straightforward and Kaushik gives a great step-by-step on Occam’s Razor.

-However, as good as all these models is, they fail to capture the value inherent in after purchase behaviors since many of them involve your website to a lesser degree.
+However, as good as all these models are, they fail to capture the value inherent in after-purchase behaviors since many of them involve your website to a lesser degree.
 My suggestion is to build a more nuanced model by including other interactions likely to take place after the fact, such as accessing contact pages, FAQs, or review pages that might indicate a post-purchase behavior.